 Now that they’re older, they’ve moved beyond the I-want-to-invite-every-single-kid-I-know type of birthday party.
 But I know that many of you mamas are in the midst of the big birthday party season of life, so I thought this would be a good time to share some things I’ve learned about throwing a kid’s birthday party, clutter-free.

 I used to think that you couldn’t throw a big birthday party without acquiring tons of clutter.
-But I’m happy to report that it is totally possible.
+But it is totally possible!
 With some intentional planning and upfront communication, your child’s party does not have to be an all-access pass for clutter to enter your home.

 I avoided big birthday bashes until my kids were eight for a few reasons.
 First, my kids’ birthday is in mid-July, often when many families (including ours) are on vacation.
 Also, since they were out of school, they really didn’t have friends on the mind that much.
 Before age 8, their parties were small gatherings of family friends, often in the backyard, or a big outing with just one or two friends.

-So, after three years of hosting bashes with 20+ kiddos and zero clutter, I’ve learned 5 big lessons.
+So, after five years of hosting bashes with lots of kids and little clutter, I’ve learned 6 lessons.
 Hopefully they will help you, too!

 Lesson 1: Communicate With Your Kids